 Cassie Logan, the young protagonist in most of Taylor’s work, is funny and fierce and loyal, and I loved her.
 Her family’s experience with discrimination and violence was my entry as a young child into a recognition of racism—along with an un-whitewashed history—that I would not have received so overtly as a white child going to school every day in a mostly homogeneous suburb of Detroit.
 And, although as a child I would not be tuned to the nuanced ways—both overt and subtle—in which power and privilege stratify our society, these books were an important catalyst for me to question social norms, and have forever changed me.

 This is what good literature does, no matter the intended audience.
 It provides a glimpse into a world outside of our immediate one, challenges our perceptions or environment, and, by teaching us to consider our and other people’s feelings, builds empathy.

-Because it opens these doors to other selves, writing YA can be fairly considered a practice of critical social importance.
-Even if it contains werewolves, or vampires, or ghosts—aren’t these escapes equally important, and also often imbued with ideas around discrimination or cultural values?
-Even my guiltiest guilty pleasure in middle school—the Sweet Valley books—took me into a world I’d have never had access to, and showed me that even the most annoyingly beautiful, blonde California twin sisters can make, and learn from, their mistakes.
-And, importantly, apologize to people they’ve hurt.
+Because it opens doors to these other selves, writing YA can be considered a practice of critical social importance.
+And even if the book contains paranormal tropes—werewolves, vampires, or ghosts—these tales are often imbued with ideas around discrimination or fitting in.
+In fact, my guiltiest guilty pleasure in middle school—the Sweet Valley books—took me into a world I never had access to, and showed me that even the most annoyingly beautiful, blonde California twin sisters can make, and learn from, their mistakes.
+And, more importantly, show empathy and apologize to people they’ve hurt.

-–Ready to write your own YA novels?
+Ready to write your own YA novel?
 Check out Denise Santomauro’s class, Crafting YA Characters.